Pepper Martin: Later career

 Although Martin had a good year offensively in 1935, he continued to struggle defensively at third base.
-In the midst of a tight pennant race in July, he committed three costly errors in a loss to the New York Giants, and ended the year with 30 errors.
-He was hitting for a .333 average by mid-season to earn the starting third baseman's position in the 1935 All-Star Game.
+In the midst of a tight pennant race in July, he committed three costly errors in a loss to the Giants and ended the year with 30 errors.
+He was hitting for .333 by mid-season to earn the starting third baseman's position in the 1935 All-Star Game.
 For the season, he hit for a .299 average with nine home runs and 54 runs batted in.
 In October, Martin underwent surgery again, this time on his right arm.
 In January 1936, Branch Rickey asked Martin to curtail his extra-curricular activities.
 Already well known as a hunting and fishing enthusiast, Martin had taken up the hobby of midget car racing and was also playing in football and basketball games during the winter months.
 He also became the vice-president and general manager of an Oklahoma City ice hockey team.

 Martin moved back to the outfield, playing as the Cardinals' right fielder in 1936 as the Cardinals battled the New York Giants for the National League title before settling for second place.
 He responded with a good year offensively, hitting for a .309 average with career-highs in home runs (11) and in runs batted in (76).
-Martin also led the National League in stolen bases with 23.
+Martin also again led the league in stolen bases with 23.
 He continued to hit well by 1937, although he was relegated to a part-time role, as his spirited, headlong style of play took its toll on his body.
 At the beginning of the 1939 season, he was named as the Cardinals' team captain, taking the job from Leo Durocher, who had been traded to the Brooklyn Dodgers.
 He experienced a resurgence, leading the team with a .340 batting average in June before a sprained wrist put him out of action for two weeks.
 He ended the season with a .306 batting average in 88 games, helping the Cardinals to finish second in the National League.
 Martin hit for a respectable .316 average in 1940 before the Cardinals named him as the player-manager of the Sacramento Solons of the Pacific Coast League in October.